vishal-verma-96/Employee_Attrition_Analysis/README.md

-# Attrition Analytics Dashboard
-Welcome to my first Power BI Project, the "Attrition Analytics Dashboard", created under the guidance of Rishabh Mishra.
+# Attrition_Analytics_Dashboard_Power BI
 This project combines data analysis with interactive visualizations to provide meaningful insights into employee attrition trends.

-##📊 Key Features
+📊##Key Features
-Interactive Visuals

-Explore attrition by education, age, salary slabs, and gender.
+- **Interactive Visuals:** Explore attrition by education, age, salary slabs, and gender.
-Data-Driven Insights

-Identify patterns across job roles, years of service, and salary distribution.
+- **Data-Driven Insights:** Identify patterns across job roles, years of service, and salary distribution.
-User-Friendly Design

-An intuitive interface tailored for HR teams to make data-driven decisions.
+- **User-Friendly Design:** An Appealing visuals dashboard created for the company to make data-driven decisions.
-Real-Time Interaction

-Filters and graphs enable actionable insights with just a few clicks.
+- **Real-Time Interaction:** Filters and graphs enable actionable insights with just a few clicks.
+-
 📷 Dashboard Screenshots
 Here are some screenshots of the dashboard to showcase its design, interactivity, and insights:

-(Insert the images of your dashboard here.)

 💡 Learnings from This Project
 Crafting dashboards that balance functionality and visual appeal.